Infectious Disease Control

 -

-- Know the defining characteristics of an outbreak and how to;
+- Know the defining characteristics of an outbreak and how to recognize one when it occurs;

 - Describe immunization procedures;